MENTAL HEALTH CLINICIAN

 Duties & Responsibilities

-Provide client-centered counseling services focusing on the present.
-Listen, respond empathically, and engage in problem solving.
-Identify symptoms and assist in self-management skills for mental illness.
+• Provide client-centered counseling services that are goal oriented utilizing evidence-based modalities.
+Listen, respond empathically, and empower clients to create change.
+Identify symptoms and assist in selfmanagement skills for mental health challenges.

-Participate as a team member in case management conferences
+• Participate as a team member in case management and department collaboration.

 Employment Standards